markwoodhall/clj-ravendb/README.md

 ```

-When this option is used creating the endpoint will also query the master url, in this case http://localhost:8080, for replication destinations.
-The endpoint will be represents by a map that looks like:
+When this option is used creating the endpoint will also query the master url for replication destinations.
+The endpoint will be represented by a map that looks like:

 ```
 #!clojure